rookie-ninja/rk-gin/example/interceptor/log/README.md

-# Log interceptor
+# Log middleware
-In this example, we will try to create gin server with log interceptor enabled.
+In this example, we will try to create gin server with log middleware enabled.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->